executablebooks/jupyter-cache/README.md

 Commands:
-  add-many      Cache notebook(s) that have already been executed. add-one       Cache a notebook that has already been executed. cat-artifact  Print the contents of a cached artefact. diff-nb       Print a diff of a notebook to one stored in the cache. list          List cached notebook records in the cache.
+  add-many      Cache notebook(s) that have already been executed. add-one       Cache a notebook, with possible artefact files. cat-artifact  Print the contents of a cached artefact. diff-nb       Print a diff of a notebook to one stored in the cache. list          List cached notebook records in the cache.